Kiwibaum/hello-world/README.md

 # hello-world

-This is a Hello World Repository where I can learn to use Git
+This is a Hello World Repository where I can learn to use Git.